darrelmiller/json-modelling/draft-miller-json-modelling.md

 Root schema: The top level JSON schema that is being considered.

-subschema: A JSON schema that is contained in a root schema.
+Subschema: A JSON schema that is contained in a root schema.

 Anonymous schema: A JSON schema that has no user provided identifier. i.e. it is not referenced with a $ref and it doesn't have an $id.